Performance

 Section titled “Streaming to Database”Avoid intermediate files when possible:

-# Direct stream (no intermediate file)sql-splitter convert mysql.sql.gz --to postgres -o - | psql "$PG_CONN"
+# Direct stream (omit -o to write to stdout)sql-splitter convert mysql.sql.gz --to postgres | psql "$PG_CONN"

 # vs. intermediate file (slower)sql-splitter convert mysql.sql.gz --to postgres -o temp.sqlpsql "$PG_CONN" < temp.sqlrm temp.sqlParallel Operations